 Security Considerations Before Migration

-These will help prevent costly cloud security missteps later.
+These will help you prevent costly cloud security missteps that result in a security breach later.
 The following steps are critical to building a strong data protection security posture from day one.

 Asset Inventory and Risk Assessment

-From there, you should map out dependencies to recognize any potential security threat.
-This means identifying data sensitivity levels, compliance requirements, and business-critical workloads.
+From there, you should map out your dependencies to recognize any potential security threat.
+This means you’ll need to identify your data sensitivity levels, compliance requirements, and business-critical workloads.

 Risk assessments should prioritize which workloads to migrate first.
 They should then flag any that require enhanced controls or need to remain on-prem for regulatory reasons.